 Historically, the range has experienced significant volcanic activity, including Mount Okmok on July 12, 2008, which shot a massive cloud of ash and gas to a height of 50,000 feet, and lasted nearly one month.
 Another eruption occurred on Mount Kasatochi on August 8, 2008, which produced a gas cloud that reached an estimated height of 49,212 feet and interrupted flights in the surrounding area.
 The recent increase in seismic and volcanic activity is noted as the highest in 26 years.
 Three volcanoes in the range are currently rated at the yellow alert level.
 In contrast, three others are rated at an orange alert level, which is used to classify volcanoes with unusually high unrest levels and those with a high likelihood of an eruption.

 Earthquakes in the Region

 The Aleutian Range is also a source of significant seismic activity, including the Aleutian Islands earthquake of June 2014, which occurred at a depth of 66.5 miles.
-The earthquake was as a result of oblique faulting on the Aleutian Trench.
+The earthquake was a result of oblique faulting on the Aleutian Trench.

 Strategic Significance of the Aleutian Range

-The inhospitable Aleutian Islands are of signifcant strategic value to the US due to their proximity to Japan and Russia.
+The inhospitable Aleutian Islands are of significant strategic value to the US due to their proximity to Japan and Russia.
 Amchitka Island was utilized for underground nuclear tests between the years 1965 and 1971 due to its remoteness.
 The island also hosts facilities that are part of the Distant Early Warning system built between 1950 and 1961.